GabeScott/standard-works-vault/General Conference/1997 October - Called to Serve.md

 Brother Kimball went back to his office to brood over his failure.
 He knew the stake presidency had been inspired to make the call.
 Finally it came to him: he had made a terrible mistake!
 Of course, Jack would not respond.

-Perhaps he recalled what the prophet Jacob had said when he “taught them in the temple, having first obtained mine errand from the Lord.”11
+Perhaps he recalled what the prophet Jacob had said when he “taught them in the temple, *having first obtained mine errand from the Lord.”*[^11]

 President Kimball now did as Jacob had done in ancient times.
-He “obtained [his] errand from the Lord.”
+He “obtained \[his\] errand from the Lord.”

 He returned to ask Jack to forgive him for not doing it right and started over: “Last Sunday the stake presidency prayerfully considered who should lead the young men in the stake.
 There were several names; yours was among them.
 We all felt that you were the man.
 We knelt in prayer.
 The Lord confirmed to the three of us, by revelation, that you were to be called to that position.”

 Then he said, “As a servant of the Lord, I am here to deliver that call.”

-Then Jack said, “Well, Spencer, if you are going to put it that way ...”
+Then Jack said, “Well, Spencer, if you are going to put it that way …”

-President Kimball replied, “I am putting it that way!”
+President Kimball replied, “I *am* putting it that way!”

-Of course, Jack would not respond to a casual invitation from Spencer, but he could not refuse a call from the Lord through Stake President Kimball.
+Of course, *Jack* would not respond to a casual invitation from *Spencer,* but he could not refuse a call from the Lord through Stake President Kimball.
 He served faithfully and with inspiration.

 While we do not ask to be released from a calling, if our circumstances change it is quite in order for us to counsel with those who have issued the call and then let the decision rest with them.
 Nor should we feel rejected when we are released by the same authority and with the same inspiration by which we were called.